 World Asthma Day in India is observed with a wide range of activities.
 Asthma screening camps, awareness rallies, and special lectures are organized by healthcare institutions, non-governmental organizations and government bodies.
 Here, participants are educated on the importance of a healthy environment, recognizing early symptoms, avoiding triggers, and adherence to medication.
 Digital campaigns and media coverage aid in wider dissemination of information.
 World Asthma Day is held on the first Tuesday of May, reinforcing the need to address this chronic disease earnestly and effectively.

-Facts about World Asthma Day
+Top 10 Facts for 2026 World Asthma Day in India

 In the News and Trending in India for World Asthma Day